microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0-beta/New-MgSearchBookmark.md

 	)
 	State = "published"
 }
-New-MgSearchBookmark -BodyParameter $params
+New-MgBetaSearchBookmark -BodyParameter $params
 ```

-This example shows how to use the New-MgSearchBookmark Cmdlet.
+This example shows how to use the New-MgBetaSearchBookmark Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS